d2l-ai/d2l-en/chapter_multilayer-perceptrons/numerical-stability-and-init.md

 The weights $w_{ij}$ are all drawn independently from the same distribution.
-Furthermore, let us assume that this distribution has zero mean and variance $\sigma^2$.
+Furthermore, let's assume that this distribution has zero mean and variance $\sigma^2$.
 Note that this does not mean that the distribution has to be Gaussian, just that the mean and variance need to exist.
-For now, let us assume that the inputs to the layer $x_j$ also have zero mean and variance $\gamma^2$ and that they are independent of $w_{ij}$ and independent of each other.
+For now, let's assume that the inputs to the layer $x_j$ also have zero mean and variance $\gamma^2$ and that they are independent of $w_{ij}$ and independent of each other.
 In this case, we can compute the mean and variance of $o_i$ as follows: